Sarah Bernhardt: Wartime service at the Odéon (1870–1871)

-Ruy Blas and return to the Comédie Française (1872–1878)
+Ruy Blas and return to the Comédie-Française (1872–1878)

 The Tuileries Palace, city hall of Paris, and many other public buildings had been burned by the Commune or damaged in the fighting, but the Odéon was still intact.
 Charles-Marie Chilly, the co-director of the Odéon, came to her apartment, where Bernhardt received him reclining on a sofa.
 He announced that the theaters would reopen in October 1871, and he asked her to play the lead in a new play, Jean-Marie by André Theuriet.
 Bernhardt replied that she was finished with the theatre and was going to move to Brittany and start a farm.
 Chilly, who knew Bernhardt's moods well, told her that he understood and accepted her decision, and would give the role to Jane Essler, a rival actress.
 According to Chilly, Bernhardt immediately jumped up from the sofa and asked when the rehearsals would begin.

 Jean-Marie, about a young Breton woman forced by her father to marry an old man she did not love, was another critical and popular success for Bernhardt.
-The critic Sarcey wrote, "She has the sovereign grace, the penetrating charm, the I don't know what.
+The critic Sarcey wrote "She has the sovereign grace, the penetrating charm, the I don't know what.
 She is a natural artist, an incomparable artist."
 The directors of the Odéon next decided to stage Ruy Blas, a play written by Victor Hugo in 1838, with Bernhardt playing the role of the Queen of Spain.
-Hugo himself attended all the rehearsals.
+Hugo attended all the rehearsals.
 At first, Bernhardt pretended to be indifferent to him, but he gradually won her over and she became a fervent admirer.
 The play premiered on 16 January 1872.
-The opening night was attended by the Prince of Wales and by Hugo himself; after the performance, Hugo approached Bernhardt, dropped to one knee, and kissed her hand.
+The opening night was attended by the Prince of Wales and by Hugo; after the performance, Hugo approached Bernhardt, dropped to one knee, and kissed her hand.

 Ruy Blas played to packed houses.
-A few months after it opened, Bernhardt received an invitation from Emile Perrin, Director of the Comédie Française, asking if she would return, and offering her 12,000 francs a year, compared with less than 10,000 at the Odéon.
+A few months after it opened, Bernhardt received an invitation from Emile Perrin, Director of the Comédie-Française, asking if she would return, and offering her 12,000 francs a year, compared with less than 10,000 at the Odéon.
 Bernhardt asked Chilly if he would match the offer, but he refused.
 Always pressed by her growing expenses and growing household to earn more money, she announced her departure from the Odéon when she finished the run of Ruy Blas.
 Chilly responded with a lawsuit, and she was forced to pay 6,000 francs of damages.
 After the 100th performance of Ruy Blas, Hugo gave a dinner for Bernhardt and her friends, toasting "His adorable Queen and her Golden Voice."